scalyr/helm-scalyr/README.md

 You can also install the Agent to monitor other parts of the infrastructure, for example a hosted database service.

 For more metrics and insight into your cluster, this chart can also install Kubernetes Explorer (in preview release).
 This enables a third,  [Openmetrics monitor](https://github.com/scalyr/scalyr-agent-2/tree/master/scalyr_agent/builtin_monitors).
 The standard installation has approximately 60 metrics; Kubernetes Explorer provides over 500 out of the box.
-Open source [metric exporters](https://prometheus.io/docs/instrumenting/exporters/) let you easily collect more metrics from applications running in your cluster.
+You can collect more metrics from applications running in your cluster with open source [metric exporters](https://prometheus.io/docs/instrumenting/exporters/).

 ## Installation